-0800h, Tapa Ballroom, Tapa Conference Center, HHV
+Tapa Ballroom, Tapa Tower, 0800h

-Plenary Lecture: New Developments in Electrochemical Nano-Technology by Tetsuya Osaka
+PRIME 2008 Lecture The New Developments in Electrochemical Nano-Technology bv Tetsuva Osaka

 Electrochemical nanotechnology has produced a variety of materials with the nanometer scale.
-These nano-scale materials have made it possible to miniaturize electric devices, and they are fascinating because of their attractive characteristics, which are remarkably different from bulk materials.
+These nano-scale materials have made it possible to miniaturize electric devices, and they are fascinating of their attractive because characteristics, which remarkably different from bulk materials.
 Prof. Osaka and his group have been conducting their research based on the philosophy of "creating new designs for the interface between solution and electrode at an atomic scale."
 They began to work with this new philosophy in 1981 to develop high performance magnetic recording media, which was followed by their recent development of a head material consisting of electrodeposited CoNiFe.
 Nowadays, the above philosophy has become common not only in electrochemical wet technologies but also in dry technologies.

-This philosophical idea is applied also to nanobiotechnology, and it plays an important role in the area of health care including biomedicine and bioanalysis.
+This philosophical idea is applied also to nano-biotechnology, and it plays an important role in the area of health care including biomedicine and bioanalysis.
 The interaction between electrochemical nanotechnology and biotechnology is now creating one of the most notable and fascinating new technologies.

-Tetsuya Osaka is a professor in the Department of Applied Chemistry, Faculty of Science and Engineering, Waseda University, Tokyo, Japan, a position he has held since 1986.
+TETSUYA OSAKA is a professor in the Department of Applied Chemistry, Faculty of Science and Engineering, Waseda University, Tokyo, Japan, a position he has held since 1986.
 He received his BS degree in 1969, a master's degree in engineering in 1971, and his doctoral degree in engineering in 1974 from Waseda University.